I was on the hunt for sparkly wedding shoes and these were the ones I tried! I especially loved everything by Badgley Mischka.

 - Venue (ceremony + reception)

 - Photographer (Cannot wait to work with Cramer Photo!)

 - DJ (Thomas was in charge of this one!)

 Let’s talk about shoes, which have been anything but easy to choose!
 How can I find a dress more easily than I can find shoes?!

 Here is the selection of shoes that I considered:

 I loved all of the Badgley Mischka brand shoes.
-My favorites were Nine / Ten / Eleven in the collage above.
 But shoes are so hard to gauge without trying on, so I knew I would need to order a bunch to compare.
 Since this brand is quite expensive (averaging $200 a pair) I didn’t really want to spend $1,000+ on my credit card and then return all but the winning pair.
 Returns can be such a hassle.
 So I had the idea to drive down to Nordstrom in Richmond and try them on.

 Lauren and I took a road trip down, and I was shocked to discover that Nordstrom didn’t have a single pair of wedding shoes in the whole store.
 (I should have called first!)
 We ended up looking at Dillard’s, and found the store brand Alex Marie had tons of cute sparkly formal shoes.

 They were all comfortable and much more reasonably priced — $65-70.